GLOBAL MARKETS-Stocks, dollar ease on growth, inflation concerns | Business

 GLOBAL MARKETS-Stocks, dollar ease on growth, inflation concerns

+The dollar eased and a gauge of global equity markets fell on Monday despite strong manufacturing data as investors worried about the potential for renewed U.S.-China trade tensions and rising inflation as oil prices surged to multi-year highs.
+U.S. Treasury yields rose on investor caution about the need to raise the government's debt ceiling as the United States faces the risk of a historic default in two weeks.

-A gauge of global equity markets fell on Monday despite strong manufacturing data and the dollar eased, as investors worried about the potential for rising U.S.-China trade tensions and rising inflation as oil prices surged to multi-year highs.
+The dollar eased and a gauge of global equity markets fell on Monday despite strong manufacturing data as investors worried about the potential for renewed U.S.-China trade tensions and rising inflation as oil prices surged to multi-year highs.

-Brent crude futures jumped $2.27 to $81.55 a barrel, while U.S. crude rose $1.97 to $77.85 a barrel.
+Brent crude futures settled up $1.98 at $81.26 a barrel, while U.S. crude rose $1.74 to settle at $77.62 a barrel.
 New orders for U.S.-made goods accelerated in August, pointing to sustained strength in manufacturing even as economic growth appeared to slow in the third quarter due to shortages of raw materials and labor.

-Data last week showed high inflation sharply cutting into consumer spending in July, with a moderate rebound in August.
+Manufacturing is still being hobbled by global supply-chain issues, while data last week showed high inflation sharply cut consumer spending in July, with a moderate rebound in August.
 "The negatives are building and have been building for the last several weeks during this bit of a downturn that we've seen," said Tim Ghriskey, chief investment strategist at Inverness Counsel.

 Top U.S. trade negotiator Katherine Tai pledged to unwind some tariffs imposed by former President Donald Trump on goods from China while pressing Beijing to keep its promises.
 Tai said Washington seeks to stop China from pouring billions of dollars of state subsidies into its semiconductor, steel and other industries.

 "In the past, escalation of U.S.-China trade tensions has sparked risk off among investors," said Marc Chandler, chief market strategist at Bannockburn Global Forex.
-MSCI's all-country world index fell 1.1% while the broad STOXX Europe 600 index slid 0.41%.
+MSCI's all-country world index fell 1.0% to more than a three-month low, while the broad STOXX Europe 600 index closed down 0.47%.

+U.S. stocks pared some losses after President Joe Biden said a reconciliation bill that stalled last week in Congress will be smaller than progressive lawmakers would like.
+The Dow Jones Industrial Average fell 0.92%, the S&P 500 slipped 1.30% and the Nasdaq Composite dropped 2.07%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)